raphael-bres/AGILE2023-reproduction/README.md

 Here is an example for the 2014 snapshot in Centre Val-de-Loire region.
 Repeat it for every network you want.
 The following instructions create a cycling network based on our data extracted from Geofabrik.

 When that step is done, open a terminal and write the following instructions.
+Each time the year 2014 is written, it should be changed to the year corresponding to the snapshot you are using.

 cd working/directory